3liz/lizmap-web-client/CONTRIBUTING.md

 ## Testing your changes

 You can test your changes by running a Vagrant machine.
-It allows to create quickly a virtual machine with all softwares needed by Lizmap (Postgresql, QGis server...).
+It allows to create quickly a virtual machine with all softwares needed by Lizmap (PostgreSQL, QGIS Server...).
 See vagrant/README.md for details and to learn how to launch this VM.

+You can test with Android browsers in your Ubuntu Desktop thanks to [Anbox](https://docs.anbox.io/userguide/install.html#install-anbox).
+For example, you can [download a x86 version of Firefox Mobile](https://ftp.mozilla.org/pub/mobile/) then [install it](https://docs.anbox.io/userguide/install_apps.html#install-applications).

-## localization
+## Localization

 The locale files are stored in the modules' locales directory.
 The files are *.properties.
 You can find documentation about localizing Jelix